-The Learning Objective should be set within 2 weeks after the start of the internship.
+The Learning Objective should be set within two weeks after the start of the internship.
 Each student needs to identify at least one objective each in the following categories:

-Deliverables Based on the company’s requirements on the job scope.
-The objective for deliverables has to be related to your degree programme.
+- Deliverables - Based on the company’s requirements on the job scope.
+The objective for deliverables has to be related to the degree programme.

-Life Skills Soft skills which help in ensuring a successful internship.
-Examples of Life Skill objective could be to aim to improve presentation skills since presenting weekly updates to your company supervisor is required.
+- Life Skills - Soft skills which help in ensuring a successful internship.
+Examples of Life Skill objective could be to aim to improve presentation skills since presenting weekly updates to the company supervisor is required.
 Other Life Skills could include negotiation skills, communication skills, time management skills, problem solving skills, etc.

 Students will need to evaluate if they had achieved their Learning Objective at the end of their internship.